ray-project/ray/doc/source/rllib/connector-v2.rst

 **Default Module-to-Env Behavior:** By default (if the user doesn't configure anything else), an module-to-env pipeline is populated with the following built-in connector pieces, which perform the following tasks:

-* :py:class:`~ray.rllib.connectors.module_to_env.get_actions.GetActions`: Checks, whether the "actions" key is already part of the output data and if not, tries to sample actions from the obligatory "action_dist_inputs" key in the output data.
+* :py:class:`~ray.rllib.connectors.module_to_env.get_actions.GetActions`: Checks, whether the "actions" key is already part of the RLModule's output and if not, tries to sample actions using the obligatory "action_dist_inputs" key in the RLModule's output.
-* :py:class:`~ray.rllib.connectors.common.tensor_to_numpy.TensorToNumpy`: Converts all framework specific tensors in the batch into numpy arrays.
+* :py:class:`~ray.rllib.connectors.common.tensor_to_numpy.TensorToNumpy`: Converts all framework specific tensors in the batch to numpy arrays.
-* :py:class:`~ray.rllib.connectors.module_to_env.unbatch_to_individual_items.UnBatchToIndividualItems`: Un-batches all data, meaning converts from NumPy arrays with a batch axis=0 to lists of NumPy arrays w/o such batch axis.
+* :py:class:`~ray.rllib.connectors.module_to_env.unbatch_to_individual_items.UnBatchToIndividualItems`: Un-batches all data, meaning converts from NumPy arrays with a batch axis=0 to lists of individual batch items w/o such batch axis.
 * *For multi-agent only:* :py:class:`~ray.rllib.connectors.common.module_to_agent_unmapping.ModuleToAgentUnmapping`: Maps per-module data back to the respective per-agent data depending on the previously performed agent-to-module mapping.
-* *For stateful models only:* :py:class:`~ray.rllib.connectors.module_to_env.remove_single_ts_time_rank_from_batch.RemoveSingleTsTimeRankFromBatch`: Removes a previously added 1 timestep second axis (axis=1) from all data again (done by the `AddStatesFromEpisodesToBatch` piece in the env-to-module pipeline).
+* *For stateful models only:* :py:class:`~ray.rllib.connectors.module_to_env.remove_single_ts_time_rank_from_batch.RemoveSingleTsTimeRankFromBatch`: Removes a previously added 1-timestep second axis (axis=1) from all data (meaning, undoes the transformation by the `AddStatesFromEpisodesToBatch` piece in the env-to-module pipeline).
-* :py:class:`~ray.rllib.connectors.module_to_env.normalize_and_clip_actions.NormalizeAndClipActions`: Translates the computed/sampled actions from their NN range (assumed to be normalized) to the `gymnasium.Env`'s action space or - alternatively - clips the computed/sampled actions to the env's action ranges.
+* :py:class:`~ray.rllib.connectors.module_to_env.normalize_and_clip_actions.NormalizeAndClipActions`: Translates the computed/sampled actions from their neural-network form (assumed to be somewhat within a small range) to the `gymnasium.Env`'s action space or - alternatively - clips the computed/sampled actions to the env's action ranges.
 Note that this step is only relevant for non-Discrete action spaces.
-* :py:class:`~ray.rllib.connectors.module_to_env.listify_data_for_vector_env.NormalizeAndClipActions`: Converts data from the connector pipeline specific format into plain lists, matching in size the `gymnasium.Env` vector.
+* :py:class:`~ray.rllib.connectors.module_to_env.listify_data_for_vector_env.NormalizeAndClipActions`: Converts data from the connector pipeline specific format into plain lists, matching the `gymnasium.Env` vector in size.

 It's discussed further below :ref:`how users can customize the behavior of the module-to-env pipeline <customizing-connector-v2-pipelines>` by adding any number of `ConnectorV2` pieces to it.